 Along with tenderness in the breasts can come soreness in your nipples.

-You won’t want to be going out for that morning run or hitting the treadmill at the gym at this point.
-All that bouncing around can certainly aggravate the soreness!
+Going out for that morning run with ll that bouncing around can certainly aggravate the soreness!
 Investing in a good sports bra or maternity bra could be the way forward.

 Remember, though, that these are symptoms you might normally experience around the time of ovulation anyway, whether you’re pregnant or not.
 It’s a result of the surge in hormones we spoke about.
 However, it’s likely to be more exaggerated than normal when you’re pregnant.

 Those same hormones could be at it again, making you feel extra tired.
-All the changes going on in your body are making it work harder than normal.
+All the physical and hormonal changes going on in your body are making it work harder than normal.
 Even though you’re sleeping loads, maybe even more than usual, you still have no energy (source).